Big Red Machine: Origins

-The nickname was introduced in a July 4, 1969 article by Bob Hunter in the Los Angeles Herald-Examiner, but gained prominence in reference to the 1970 team, which won 70 of its first 100 games (a feat accomplished only a few times in MLB history) and posted a regular season record of 102–60 and won the National League pennant.
-Rookie and future-Hall of Fame manager Sparky Anderson headed the Big Red Machine, which at its peak featured Pete Rose, Johnny Bench, Joe Morgan and Tony Pérez, and was supported by Dave Concepción, George Foster, César Gerónimo and Ken Griffey, Sr. The Cincinnati Reds of the 1970s garnered more World Series appearances than any other team during that decade, and compiled an overall record of 953 wins and 657 losses.
+The nickname is generally credited to sportswriter Bob Hertzel of The Cincinnati Enquirer, who used it in his coverage of the Reds during the 1969 season, but gained prominence in reference to the 1970 team, which won 70 of its first 100 games and posted a regular season record of 102–60 and won the National League pennant.
+Future Hall of Fame manager Sparky Anderson, whose major league managerial career began with the Reds' 1970 season, headed the Big Red Machine, which at its peak featured Pete Rose, Johnny Bench, Joe Morgan and Tony Pérez, and was supported by Dave Concepción, George Foster, César Gerónimo and Ken Griffey, Sr. The Cincinnati Reds of the 1970s garnered more World Series appearances than any other team during that decade, and compiled an overall record of 953 wins and 657 losses.
 They are the only National League team besides the 1907 and 1908 Chicago Cubs, the 1921 and 1922 New York Giants, and the 2024 and 2025 Los Angeles Dodgers to win back-to-back World Championships.
-The 2010–2014 San Francisco Giants did win three World Championships in five years, at least sparking the debate of whether they could be considered a National League dynasty, but they did not reach the postseason in consecutive years during this span.
+The 2010–2014 San Francisco Giants won three World Series championships in five years but did not reach the postseason in consecutive years during this span.